hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Ireland's population is around 5.1 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/ireland-population), the population density in Ireland is 72 poeple per km2.
 - Roughly 98% of people speak English in Ireland.
 - Since 2015, an average of 56k people have immigrated to Ireland every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_the_Republic_of_Ireland) page, 77% of people are Christians (Catholics) in Ireland.

 ---
 ### 8- Belgium